Thank you for signing up!

 For example, in a Vinyasa flow practice (where you perform Sun Salutations), you will work the full capacity of the arms.
 “Almost every yoga pose where you are lifting or keeping your body off the floor strengthens and shapes your arms, shoulders and back for a lean, strong and beautifully sculptured look,” says Twining.

-Colleen Saidman, co-owner of the celebrity yoga studio Yoga Shanti in Sag Harbor, New York, considers Chaturanga (Pushup Pose) the quintessential move for strengthening the arms, while Downward-Facing Dog creates an ideal weight-bearing position to build upper body strength, she says.
-Learn how to do both poses with the video and how-to instructions below.
+Colleen Saidman, co-owner of the celebrity yoga studio Yoga Shanti in New York, considers Chaturanga (Pushup Pose) the quintessential move for strengthening the arms, while Downward Dog creates an ideal weight-bearing position to build upper body strength, she says.

 Even standing poses, such as Warrior II, where you are resisting the pull of gravity and reaching the arms outward, firm and straight, will help with sculpting toned arms.